LPastine/Django_docs/README.md

 - Change your models (in models.py)
 - Run python manage.py makemigrations to create migrations for those changes
 - Run python manage.py migrate to apply those changes to the database.

+## Exercise 2

+ - Create the polls models.
+- Add the Polls App to INSTALLED_APPS
+- Make migrations for polls app.
+- Apply migrations to database